teivah/100-go-mistakes/docs/index.md

 ### Ignoring package name collisions (#14)

+???+ info "TL;DR"

-**TL;DR**: To avoid naming collisions between variables and packages, leading to confusion or perhaps even bugs, use unique names for each one.
+    To avoid naming collisions between variables and packages, leading to confusion or perhaps even bugs, use unique names for each one.
 If this isn’t feasible, use an import alias to change the qualifier to differentiate the package name from the variable name, or think of a better name.

 Package collisions occur when a variable name collides with an existing package name, preventing the package from being reused.
 We should prevent variable name collisions to avoid ambiguity.
 If we face a collision, we should either find another meaningful name or use an import alias.

 ### Missing code documentation (#15)

+???+ info "TL;DR"

-**TL;DR**: To help clients and maintainers understand your code’s purpose, document exported elements.
+    To help clients and maintainers understand your code’s purpose, document exported elements.

 Documentation is an important aspect of coding.
 It simplifies how clients can consume an API but can also help in maintaining a project.
 In Go, we should follow some rules to make our code idiomatic: